Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Ring Learning With Errors signatures, homomorphic encryption and some NIST figures

 \subsection{NIST figures}

-In 2017, the American National Institute of Standards and Technology (NIST), opened an open process to solicit, evaluate, and standardize one or more quantum-resistant public-key cryptographic algorithms.
+In 2017, the American National Institute of Standards and Technology (NIST), launched an open call (https://csrc.nist.gov/Projects/Post-Quantum-Cryptography) to evaluate and standardize one or more quantum-resistant public-key cryptographic algorithms.
 In their own words:

 \emph{The question of when a large-scale quantum computer will be built is a complicated one.
 While in the past it was less clear that large quantum computers are a physical possibility, many scientists now believe it to be merely a significant engineering challenge.
 Some engineers even predict that within the next twenty or so years sufficiently large quantum computers will be built to break essentially all public key schemes currently in use.
 Historically, it has taken almost two decades to deploy our modern public key cryptography infrastructure.
 Therefore, regardless of whether we can estimate the exact time of the arrival of the quantum computing era, we must begin now to prepare our information security systems to be able to resist quantum computing.}